lukso-network/LIPs/LSPs/LSP-6-KeyManager.md

 The `restrictionOperations` on both elements is **`0x00000004`**, it means that the restrictions above only applies when the operation **[DELEGATECALL](https://github.com/ERC725Alliance/ERC725/blob/develop/docs/ERC-725.md#execute)** is being executed.

-The address B is allowed to interact via **DELEGATECALL** with:
+The controller B is allowed to interact with:
-- the address **`0xcafecafecafecafecafecafecafecafecafecafe`** without any restriction on the interfaceId or the function selector.
+- the address **`0xcafecafecafecafecafecafecafecafecafecafe`** **only via DELEGATECALL** without any restriction on the interfaceId or the function selector.
 - **any address** supporting the **`0x68686868`** interfaceId without any restriction on the function.

 <br>

 **Example 3:**

-If address B has [DELEGATECALL](#permissions) permission, and have the following value for AllowedCalls:
+If controller B has [DELEGATECALL](#permissions) permission, and have the following value for AllowedCalls:

 ```
 0x002000000002cafecafecafecafecafecafecafecafecafecafe11223344bb11bb11